Food safety implications of COVID-19

 It is well established that food packaging may be contaminated, but good hygiene practices such as regular hand washing reduces the risk of spreading COVID-19 by up to 38%.
 Over the past year the general public has become accustomed and familiar with increased sanitisation of their skin, possessions, surfaces, and contact points, to reduce the risk of transfer of the virus from surfaces.
 Current WHO guidelines recommend alcohol sanitisers should contain 60 – 95% alcohol, however, levels of 80-85% have been shown to reduce the contact time required to neutralise virus particles2.
 This could be an important area of development as the world begins to emerge from the current pandemic and attitudes towards rigorous, regular hand sanitisation begins to evolve.

 An increase in food waste has been reported during the pandemic – exacerbated by panic buying seen in many countries around the world.
 For example, a paper published in November 2020 estimated that some areas of the United States have reported an increase of up to 12% in food waste3.
 This has a knock-on impact on the environment, not only by increasing carbon footprints due to the extra waste collections required but also from the additional CO2 produced by the decomposition of the food waste itself.

 How COVID-19 is shaping the future of food safety

-It’s predicated that the pandemic will accelerate automation in all areas of food supply and disposal.
-There are a multitude of safety benefits that automation can bring, including limiting the introduction of contaminants, reduction of human-human transmission and improved management of fluctuations in staff availability.
+It’s predicted that the pandemic will accelerate automation in all areas of food supply and disposal.
+There is a multitude of safety benefits that automation can bring, including limiting the introduction of contaminants, reduction of human-human transmission and improved management of fluctuations in staff availability.

 Need food safety advice?

-Get in touch with Leatherhead’s food safety team on email@example.com
+Get in touch with Leatherhead’s food safety team at email@example.com

 - Richard Onley – Principal Scientist, Leatherhead Food Research